CS 324E Assignment 4

 Your group will implement functionality for:

-2. Multiple objects that are continously animated in this scene.
+2. Representations of multiple objects that are continously animated in this scene.
 These animations do not need to loop seamlessly.
-For example, an animated object might jump from the last position back to the first postion, but this is acceptable as long as the animation continues.
+For example, an animated object might jump from the last position back to the first postion if it moves off the screen or the animation sequence ends, but this is acceptable as long as the animation keeps playing a second time.

 3. A mid-project progress report to detail overall animation goals and the individual group members' contributions.